 The role of the smaller, more nimble EC is to provide advice to, receive advice from, and serve as a steering body for the Advisory Council.
-The Executive Committee is the link between the Advisory Council and the senior leadership of the University, and they report directly to the Vice President for Research.
-Members of the executive committee are nominated by the Advisory Council, with final selection and appointment by the Vice President for Research.
+The Executive Committee is the link between the Advisory Council and the senior leadership of the University, and they report directly to the Senior Vice President for Research.
+Members of the executive committee are nominated by the Advisory Council, with final selection and appointment by the Senior Vice President for Research.

 Current members of the Executive Committee include: